-Step 3: Using your protractor, find the point at 40 degrees to your first line using the point you indicated as the base, mark it, and draw another construction line.
+Step 3: Using your protractor, find the point at 140 degrees to your first line using the point you indicated in the previous step, and draw another construction line.

 You now have two lines of your nonagon.

-Step 6: Your regular nonagon is the shape contained between the nine points of intersection of these nine lines.
+Step 6: Your nonagon is the shape contained between the nine lines you have constructed.